CentroNia/ESP8266-MQTT-Publish-DHT11/README.md

 Publish the temperature and humidity information

-1) Run the MQTT broker in raspberry pi (host : 192.168.0.104)
+1) Run the MQTT broker in a server (host : 10.10.10.10)

-2) Subscribe the humidity/temperature topic in raspberry pi board.
+2) Subscribe the humidity/temperature topic in MQTT broker.

 subscribe -t sensor/humidity

-3) Upload the .ino file into NodeMCU board (ESP8266)
+3) Upload the .ino file into ESP8266 board

 4) Connect DHT11 signal pin to D6 pin which is GPIO12, Vcc to 5V and GND to GND of raspberry pi board.